Are you on the hunt for ways to improve your conversion rates and take your blogging game to the next level?

-- Preferably at the beginning
+- Landing page title, preferably at the beginning

-- H1s, H2s, H3s
+- Blog titles and headings, which we know as H1s, H2s, H3s

 Using good keywords is important to generate more organic traffic.

 However, if keywords are being used with different alt tags or search terms, the keyword will be lost and your website will not rank high in search engine result pages.

 What makes a person convert from a casual visitor to a returning visitor is the title or the home page of the website.
-This is also the best place to set your website’s value.

-Ask yourself these questions.
-What is your website about?
+Ask yourself these questions: What is your website about?
 How can you educate your audience?

 Keep your eye on white space and don’t overcomplicate your website.
 Too much information leads to analysis paralysis.

 And always, always have your keywords on your homepage.